pretix/pretix-docs/docs/guides/meta/development-environment.md

 ## Prerequisites

+If you want to contribute content such as articles or translations to this documentation, then you need access to the git repository.
-In order to contribute to this documentation, you need an SSH key and a GitHub account that includes your SSH key.
+In order to get access to the git repository, you need an SSH key and a GitHub account that includes your SSH key.
 For more information on the necessary steps, see:

  - [ssh.com: How to Use ssh-keygen to Generate a New SSH Key?](https://www.ssh.com/academy/ssh/keygen)